bluenote-1577/sylph/README.md

 conda install -c bioconda sylph
 ```

-**WARNING**: conda install may break if you don't have AVX2 instructions (i.e. you're on an old machine).
+**WARNING**: conda may break if you don't have AVX2 instructions or for v0.6.0.
 See the [issue here](https://github.com/bluenote-1577/sylph/issues/2).
 The binary and source install still work.

 #### Option 2: Build from source